-- 4.2.1 As set out in Code Article 5.4, the The starting point of the Test Distribution Plan mustshall be a considered assessment, Risk Assessment, conducted in good faith, of which Prohibited Substances and/or Prohibited Methods are most likely to be abused in the sport(s) and sport discipline(s) in question.
-This assessment shouldshall take into account (at a minimum) the following information: - a) a.
-The physical and other demands of the relevant sport(s) (and/or discipline(s)

-within the sport(s)), considering in particular the physiological requirements of the sport(s)/sportdisciplinesport discipline(s);

-- b.The possible Which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance-enhancing effectsthat doping may elicit in such the relevant sport(s)/sport discipline(s); - c) e.The rewards and/or potential incentives for doping available at the different levels of the sport(s)/sport discipline(s) and/or other potential incentives fordoping for the nations participating in such sport(s)/sport discipline(s);

-d) d.
-The history of doping in the sport(s)/sportdiscipline(s)sport discipline(s), nation(s) and/or Event;
+- 4.2.1 As set out in Code Article 5.4, the The starting point of the Test Distribution Plan must shall be a considered assessment, Risk Assessment, conducted in good faith, of which Prohibited Substances and/or Prohibited Methods are most likely to be abused in the sport(s) and sport discipline(s) in question.
+This assessment should shall take into account (at a minimum) the following information: - a) The physical and other demands of the relevant sport(s) (and/or discipline(s) within the sport(s)), considering in particular the physiological requirements of the sport(s)/sport discipline(s); - b) The possible Which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance-enhancing effects that doping may elicit in suchthe relevant sport(s)/sport discipline(s); - c) The rewards and/or potential incentives for doping available at the different levels of the sport(s)/sport discipline(s) and/or other potential incentives for doping for the nations participating in such sport(s)/sport discipline(s); - d) The history of doping in the sport(s)/sport discipline(s)± nation(s) and/or Event;

-[Comment to 4.2.1 (d): Unless there has been a full andan effective Testing program in a sport, encompassing both In-Competition and Out-of-Competition Testing, a history of no or few Adverse Analytical Findings says little, if anything, about the risk of doping in that sport.]
+[Comment to 4.2.1 (d): Unless there has been a full and effective Testing program in a sport, encompassing both In-Competition and Outof-Competition Testing, a history of no or few Adverse Analytical Findings says little if anything about the risk of doping in that sport.]

-- e) e.Available statistics and research on doping trends (e.g., peer-reviewedarticlesanti-dopingTestingfiguresandanti-dopingruleviolationreportspublishedbyWADA; peer-reviewedarticles); - f) f.Information received/intelligence developed on possible doping practices in the sport (e.g., Laboratory and APMU recommendations; Sample Collection Personnel reports; Athlete testimony; information from criminal investigations; and/or other information received/intelligence developed in accordance with WADA's Guidelines for Coordinating Investigations and Sharing Anti-Doping Information Gathering and EvidenceIntelligence Sharing) in accordance with Section 11.0 of the International Standard for Testing and InvestigationsArticle 11;-and g) g.
-The outcomes of previous test distribution planningcyclesplanning cycles including past Testing strategies:

-- h) At what points during an Athlete's career in the sport/discipline an Athlete would be most likely to benefit from Prohibited Substances and/or Prohibited Methods; and - i) Given the structure of the season for the sport/discipline in question (including standard Competition schedules and training patterns), at what time(s) during the year/cycle an Athlete would be most likely to benefit from Prohibited Substances and/or Prohibited Methods. - 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization shall be boundby the Technical Document referenced in Code Article 5.4.1 and 6.4.
+- e) Available statistics and research on doping trends (e.g., anti-doping Testing figures and anti-doping rule violation reports published by WADA; peer-reviewed articles); - f) Information received/intelligence developed on possible doping practices in the sport (e.g., Laboratory and APMU recommendations; Sample Collection Personnel reports; Athlete testimony: information from criminal investigations; and/or other information received/intelligence developed in accordance with WADA's Guidelines for Coordinating Investigations and Sharing Anti-Doping Information Gathering and Evidence Intelligence Sharing) in accordance with SectionArticle 11.0 of the International Standard for Testing and Investigations; and - g) The outcomes of previous testTest distribution planning cycles including past Testing strategies; - h) At what points in their career in the sport an Athlete would be most likely to consider obtaining such an illicit advantage; and - i) gGiven the structure of the season for the sport/discipline in question (including standard Competition schedules and training patterns), at what time(s) during the year/cycle an Athlete would be most likely to undertake doping practices. - 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization shall be bound by the Technical Document referenced in Code Article 5.4.1 and

+6.4.
 Additionally, the Anti-Doping Organization shall conduct its own risk assessment.
-It should take into accountconsider in good faith any risk assessmentRisk Assessment for the sport or discipline in question carried out by another Anti-Doping Organization with overlapping Testing Authority.
-However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti- Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport ordiscipline.
+It should take into accountconsider in good faith any risk assessment for the sport or discipline in question carried out by another Anti-Doping Organization with overlapping Testing Authority.
+However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti-

+Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport or discipline.